ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.consumption/README.md

 You can define different resources, like water, heating, electricity and make an analysis in vis with it.

 4 different analysis types are implemented:
-- Plan - Actual consumption in €/$ in this year compared with planned values and compared with previous year.
+- Plan - Actual consumption in €/$ in this year compared with planned values and compared with the previous year.
-- Donut - Comparison between sensors or resources in form of pie/donut diagram
+- Donut - Comparison between sensors or resources in the form of pie/donut diagram
-- Stack - Monthly consumption of every sensor and resource compared with data from the previous year in form of stack bar diagram.
+- Stack - Monthly consumption of every sensor and resource compared with data from the previous year in the form of stack bar diagram.
 - Heat map - Hourly consumption in this year for resources
-- Table - Monthly consumption of every sensor and resource compared with previous year in form of table
+- Table - Monthly consumption of every sensor and resource compared with the previous year in the form of table

 ## Requirements
 Adapter requires the my-SQL or postgres SQL DB and ioBroker.sql adapter to be installed (It will be automatically installed)